appacademy/Module-2-Resources/README.md

 ## How to use this repo

-This repo has templates for a/A module 2 practices and study guides. __Students should use their own cohort's specific branch__.
+This repo has templates for a/A module 2 practices and study guides. __Students should use their own cohort's specific branch to access solutions__.
 Do __not__ use the `main` branch of this repo; it is reserved for empty templates only.

-Cohort specific work and solutions will be available on their respective branch as their cohort progresses through curriculum.
+Cohort specific work and solutions will be available to students on their respective branch as their cohort progresses through curriculum.
 Content is regularly iterated on, adjusted and improved so each cohort's materials might change.
-The current cohort branch will receive the latest updates.
+The current cohort branch has the latest updates.

 ### The general day to day use of this repo will be:

 - Each morning will have short practices.
-These are already provided for you in this repo so that you do not have to clone them from a/A Open.
+These are provided for you in this repo so that you do not have to clone them from a/A Open.

 - In the afternoon there will be more complex long practices.
 These will still be accessed via a/A Open.